mahdimohamadzadeh/digital-currency/README.md

-# Exchange money
+# Digital currency

-Convert dollars to rials at the daily rate
+The site shows the price and details of famous digital currencies and online conversion of dollars to Rials.

 ## Project setup